 What Role Does RAM Play in Games?

-When a game is running, all the relevant data that your PC might need to access in order to ensure that the game runs properly and without hiccup is stored in the RAM memory.
+When a game is running, all the relevant data that your PC might need to access in order to ensure that the game runs smoothly and without any jarring hiccups is stored in the RAM memory.

 As mentioned above, picking your RAM was much trickier in the past because different games had vastly different requirements in this regard.
-After all, gaming was not mainstream yet, games had vastly different requirements and not everyone knew what a real “gaming PC” was back then.
+After all, gaming was not quite mainstream yet and not everyone knew what a real “gaming PC” was back then.

 But today, the situation is different.
 64-bit operating systems that support far more RAM than the previously used 32-bit ones have become the norm.
 A 32-bit operating system can only read a maximum of 4 GB of RAM, and even though a 64-bit OS also has an upper limit, it is not one that we will hit anytime soon.

-That said, every computer can easily have more RAM than it needs.
+That said, today, every PC can easily have more RAM than it needs.

 What RAM Capacities Are Common?

 For the most part, today’s home computers have either 4, 8 or 16 GB of RAM, while some high-end PCs can have as much as 32, 64, or even 128 GB of RAM.

 - 4 GB is found in regular desktops and office computers or those still running a 32-bit OS.
-It is not able to run modern games.
+It is not enough for gaming in 2019.

 - 8 GB is the minimum for any gaming PC.
-With 8 GB of RAM, your PC will be running all but the most demanding games without any problem.
-Even when a certain game might prove too much, a performance drop will hardly be noticeable.
+With 8 GB of RAM, your PC will be running most games without any problem, though some concessions in terms of graphics will probably be required when it comes to the newer, more demanding titles.

 - 16 GB is the optimal amount of RAM for gaming today.
 You will most likely never run out of RAM no matter what game you play, provided that your computer isn’t running any memory-heavy programs in the background.
-What’s more, going with 16 GB makes your PC ready for 4K gaming as well.
+What’s more, going with 16 GB makes your PC ready for 4K gaming and makes it more future-proof.